siderolabs/talos/website/content/v1.7/talos-guides/upgrading-talos.md

 Create a config document as described in the `tailscale` [README](https://github.com/siderolabs/extensions/blob/main/network/tailscale/README.md#usage) and apply the patch.

 Please review the [release notes]({{< relref "../introduction/what-is-new" >}}) for any changes that may affect your cluster.

+### SBC

+The SBC's images and installers can be generated on the fly using [Image Factory](https://factory.talos.dev) or using [imager]({{< relref "./install/boot-assets">}}) for custom images.
+The list of official SBC's images supported by Image Factory can be found in the [overlays](https://github.com/siderolabs/overlays/) repository.

+In order to upgrade an SBC running Talos 1.6 to Talos 1.7, generate an `installer` image with an SBC overlay and use it to upgrade the cluster.

 ## Video Walkthrough